stephengeller/unique-word-calculator/README.md

 * 95% test coverage (100% on all besides a callback function within the TextLoader class, which I don't know how to test the different outcomes yet.)

+## My approach

+After establishing a feature test that laid out how I wanted my app to work, my approach to this was to first set up behaviours that would always stay the same.
+This involved creating something that could detect if any number was prime, something that could format text into an array of lowercase words, and something that could actually get text from another file.

+Once this was complete, I then built the more subjective operations for the app, such as sorting the table by word frequency, rendering each array object as a string and generally formatting the table into a nice display.

+I completed this task following TDD and red-green-refactor principles.
+Each failing test was followed by an implementation, which then resulted in refactoring of functions either into other smaller functions or classes.

 ## Classes

 #### `TextLoader`